WEBINAR

 The problem with buying a SaaS solution from someone you don’t know is trust.
 When you don’t have a long-term, heavily invested relationship with your customers (as in the old-school IT-driven, on-premise local data center implementation model), how do you signal quality?
 Elements like security and regulatory compliance must be maintained, but the way they are implemented can’t slow the business down.

-Here are 5 things you need to know about SaaS companies and pen testing —
+Here are 5 things you need to know about SaaS companies and penetration testing —

 Thing 1: Secure software is business critical.